Pyritinol (Pyrithioxine / Encephabol)

 Senile dementia cognitive support

-A 12-week double-blind randomized trial in 156 inpatients with mild-to-moderate dementia (Alzheimer type or multi-infarct) at 600 mg/day showed significant improvements over placebo on cognitive performance tests, clinical global impression, and EEG measures of vigilance.
+Senile dementia cognitive support: a 12-week double-blind randomized trial in inpatients with mild-to-moderate dementia (Alzheimer type or multi-infarct) at 600 mg/day showed significant improvements over placebo on cognitive performance tests, clinical global impression, and EEG measures of vigilance.
 Foundational evidence supporting European regulatory approvals.

 Sustained long-term cognitive benefit

-A long-term double-blind crossover study in 26 dementia patients with regional cerebral blood flow measurements showed pyritinol's beneficial cognitive effects sustained during 1-year follow-up.
+Sustained long-term cognitive benefit: a long-term double-blind crossover study in dementia patients with regional cerebral blood flow measurements showed pyritinol's beneficial cognitive effects sustained during 1-year follow-up.
 Limited by small sample but supports durability of effects observed in shorter trials.

 Rheumatoid arthritis (DMARD approval)